paulin/mattpaulin/_posts/2024-03-29-Stevens-Forecaster.md

 # Conclusion
 Overall I think this project was a lot of fun for just creating a dataset and seeing what I could do with it.
 It is clearly not rich enough to be useful beyond my on intution.
 Basically leave around 6:30 am on a weekend if you want to make sure you have a parking spot.

+I do think there is a world of personalized forecasting that hasn't been thought out yet.
+For instance, if you have a specific commute, when is the best time to leave?
+We all develop these mental models but it would be nice to use some of the Google Maps historical drive times to help us optimize.